The stairs at Kelsey Creek Farm

-From their landings, stairways psychologically intrigue — their rising steps beckon to the imagination, daring us to see where they lead.
-When we take stairs, we cut to the chase, and explore the mystery with the added bonus of exercise.
+From their landings, stairways psychologically intrigue — their rising steps beckon to the imagination, inviting us to see where they lead.
+When we take stairs, we cut to the chase and explore a mystery, with the added bonus of exercise.

 Stairways as urban adventure